 Alumina ceramics are advanced ceramic materials basically composed of aluminum and oxygen.
-Aluminum oxide ceramics are favored among many manufacturers for a variety of factors, such as high thermal conductivity, their insulating capability, resistance to corrosion, high melting point, and extreme hardness.
+Aluminum oxide ceramics are favored among many manufacturers for a variety of factors, such as good thermal conductivity relative to other oxide ceramics, their insulating capability, resistance to corrosion, high melting point, and extreme hardness.

 For these reasons, they are preferred for several manufacturing processes.
 Here, we'll discuss the properties, production, and application of alumina ceramics, as well as all other useful pieces of information about alumina ceramic materials.